HeliosLang/website/docs/learn/intro.md

 ## Further reading

-Before starting to use Helios to create smart contracts and build dApps it is important to understand Cardano's eUTxO model very well.
-If you don't yet, we recommend you read the [Understanding eUTxOs](./understanding-eutxos) preface first.
+Before starting to use Helios to create smart contracts and build dApps it is important to understand Cardano's EUTXO model very well.
+If you don't yet, we recommend you read the [Understanding EUTXOs](./understanding-eutxos) preface first.